-- Develop strategic zones (i.e. green enterprise zones and digital business districts) that engage citizens and business leaders in the incubation, acceleration and demonstration of local innovations. - Avoid displacement or destabilization of existing city-serving land uses including industrial and employment areas. - Develop and refine employment space strategies that meet future growth needs, align with the City's Economic Action Strategy and align with local neighbourhoods. - Consider the value of existing affordable commercial spaces. - Ensure job space is well integrated with the transportation network.
-In doing so, provide higher proportions of office and other higher ridership uses in close proximity to transit stations. - Ensure appropriate levels of office, entertainment, creative incubators, educational facilities and retail space are included in mixeduse development. - Enhance and support local community economic development and innovative green enterprise in neighbourhood commercial districts. - Engage businesses in improving housing affordability and choice to attract and retain a diverse workforce. - Enhance the affordability and availability of childcare for working families.
+- Develop strategic zones (i.e. green enterprise zones and digital business districts) that engage citizens and business leaders in the incubation, acceleration and demonstration of local innovations. - Avoid displacement or destabilization of existing city-serving land uses including industrial and employment areas. - Develop and refine employment space strategies that meet future growth needs, align with the City's economic action plan and align with the City's Economic Action Plan and align with local neighbourhoods. - Consider the value of existing affordable commercial spaces. - Ensure job space is well integrated with the transportation network.
+In doing so, provide higher proportions of office and other higher ridership uses in close proximity to transit stations. - Ensure appropriate levels of office, entertainment, creative incubators, educational facilities and retail space are included in mixed-use development. - Enhance and support local community economic development and innovative green enterprise in neighbourhood commercial districts. - Engage businesses in improving housing affordability and choice to attract and retain a diverse workforce. - Enhance the affordability and availability of childcare for working families.